What it's Like to Hike Mount Vinicunca, Peru's Rainbow Mountain

 I awoke with a jolt.
 Awful noise was everywhere.
 It was pitch black.
 My phone’s alarm was ringing.
 Sam’s phone alarm was ringing.
 The bedside telephone was ringing.
-It was 1:51am in Cusco, Peru, and our ride was already downstairs, waiting.
-We were headed to Vinicunca Mountain—or, Rainbow Mountain, if you prefer the recent marketing-minded rebrand—just as soon as we wrapped our minds around what was happening.
+It was 1:51 AM in Cusco, Peru, and our ride was already downstairs, waiting.
+We were headed to Vinicunca Mountain—or, Rainbow Mountain, if you prefer the recent marketing-minded Western rebrand—just as soon as we wrapped our minds around what was happening.

 At the trailhead we stretched legs, craned necks, and marveled at the surrounding beauty, and at the heard of alpacas.
-With just under a handful of hours of rough sleep and a cold empanada in our system we ready ourselves for ~10 miles of hiking at well above 15,000 feet elevation (4500m).
+With just under a handful of hours of rough sleep and a cold empanada in our system we readied ourselves for ~10 miles of hiking at well above 15,000 feet elevation (4500m).

 At all elevations along the trail the surrounding landscape is absolutely unreal.
 Picking your head up when hiking is always a funny thing to remember to do, but here, each time we stopped to take in the terrain, we gasped.
 No joke.
 Brilliant greens, deep purples, and rich reds streaked the touring mountains and rolling hills all around.

 Though the hike was challenging to say the least, at no point was there any reason to turn back—the thought of what still laid ahead was as strong as draw as could be felt.

 On the list of provided amenities our guide company Flashpacker Connect offered was oxygen.
 Back in NYC, at sea level, when planning the trip, I laughed.
 Standing at 16,500 feet, head literally in a cloud, I half wished I had taken our guide up on his offer.
 The air was thin, but the views were truly stunning—equally breathtaking, to grab the low hanging fruit from the joke tree.